weinajin/multimodal_explanation/README.md

-├── data                    # Train, validation, and test data split csv files for MICCAI_BraTS2020_TrainingData ├── paper                   # Preprint paper and supplementary materials ├── image                   # Graphic abstract of the associated papers ├── neurosurgeon35_clinical_study_data_analysis                   # Data analysis code for the paper "Evaluating the Clinical Utility of Artificial Intelligence Assistance and its Explanation on the Glioma Grading Task"
+├── data                    # Train, validation, and test data split csv files for MICCAI_BraTS2020_TrainingData ├── paper                   # Preprint paper and supplementary materials ├── image                   # Graphic abstract of the associated papers ├── neurosurgeon_clinical_study_data_analysis                   # Data analysis code for the paper "Evaluating the Clinical Utility of Artificial Intelligence Assistance and its Explanation on the Glioma Grading Task"
 └── README.md
 ```